mjpclab/react-tabber/README.md

 `activeIndex`
 Specify the initial active(switched) tab index.
 Starting from 0.

-`onSwitch(oldIndex, newIndex)`
+`onSwitching(oldIndex, newIndex)`
-A callback will be invoked when switching tab, current active index is `oldIndex`, and target index is `newIndex`.
+A callback will be invoked when start switching tab, current active index is `oldIndex`, and target index is `newIndex`.
+Subscribe this event if you want to know a switching is performed as early as possible.

+`onSwitched(oldIndex, newIndex)`
+A callback will be invoked when finish switching tab, previous active index is `oldIndex`, and current index is `newIndex`.
+Subscribe this event if you want to do some work based on result of switching(e.g. get the height of the component).

 ## UI Properties
 ### Tab